Inklingo

 clase

-Use 'clase' when referring to the physical room itself as the designated space for a lesson or academic activity.
+Use 'clase' when referring to the specific physical room where a particular lesson or class is taking place at a given moment.

 An interior view of an empty, bright classroom with several small wooden desks and chairs neatly arranged facing a large window.